vivaria/edisonrul.ing/docs/source/cards/jowls-of-dark-demise.md

-# JOWLS OF DARK DEMISE
+# Jowls Of Dark Demise

 *   When "Jowls of Dark Demise" is flipped and its effect activates during your opponent's turn, it ends at the end of your opponent's turn.
 You take control of a monster, but can’t attack with it because it isn’t your turn.
 *   You can take control of a face-down monster with "Jowls of Dark Demise".